adorsys/open-banking-gateway/fintech-examples/fintech-db-schema/src/main/resources/migration/migrations/README.txt

-To create the inital file
+To create the initial file

 drop database
 go to application.yml of server